 Attorney General Lisa Madigan believes that an open, honest and accountable government, the cornerstone of a democracy, can be achieved only through the free and open exchange of information between government and the public.
 In Illinois, our most important transparency laws – the Freedom of Information Act (FOIA) and the Open Meetings Act (OMA) – endeavor to open the workings of government to the public, shed light on government actions and, in the process, strengthen our democracy.

 Freedom of Information: To request general public information, please complete a Freedom of Information Request form below stating the records/information you are seeking.

 To request Police related public information please complete a Freedom of Information Request form stating the records/information you are seeking.
-To obtain a Freedom of Information Request form, please click here.
+To obtain a Freedom of Information Request form for the Geneseo Police Department, please click here.